martishin/movie-search-service/README.md

 - View detailed movie information
 - Search movies by title or genre
 - Like/unlike movies and view your liked list
-- Fully responsive layout for all screen sizes
+- Fully responsive layout optimized for all screen sizes
 - Tested with Jest and Testing Library

 ### Backend (Go)
 - RESTful API built with Go and the Chi router
-- Provide CRUD operations for movies
+- Supports CRUD operations for movies, users, and likes
 - Authentication via OAuth and passwords using Goth and Gorilla Sessions
-- PostgreSQL persistence with pgx, SQL migrations via golang-migrate
+- Data persistence in PostgreSQL using pgx, with SQL migrations via golang-migrate
-- Caching layer using Redis with go-redis
+- Caching with Redis using go-redis
-- Structured logging via Go’s `slog` package
+- Structured logging via Go’s built-in slog package
-- Monitoring and metrics collection using Prometheus
+- Monitoring and metrics collection using Alloy and Prometheus
 - Fetches movie posters from TMDB and trailers from YouTube

 ### DevOps & Infrastructure (Terraform + AWS)